Wood Burning stove FAQ

 Anyone can install a woodburning stove as long as the installation conforms to building regulations.
 You can find the relevant building regulations here:

-However, if the installer is not qualified under the HETAS competent persons scheme H 003 then building control will have to be called in to assess the installation before use.
+However, if the installer is not qualified under the HETAS competent persons scheme H 003 then building control will have to be called in (and the appropriate fee paid) to assess the installation before use.

 Do I need a cowl?